mihaidinu0/Doc-Automation/README.md

 ![Header](assets/banner.png)

-# Immigration Documents Automation
+# Recruiting Documents Automation
-This project is a collaboration between the author and a law office from Bucharest, that was successful in automating the document processing for the immigration of over 1000 foreign citizens in Romania.
+This project is a collaboration between the author and a law office from Bucharest, that was successful in automating the document processing for the recruiting of over 1000 people in Romania.
 The project was carried out between August and October 2022, and was aimed at drastically reducing the time required for the document processing.

 # Project Overview
 The project was approached with a Divide & Conquer strategy, in which different tasks were identified and automated to streamline the entire process.
 The following technologies were used: